Cloudera Manager 5

 - Role-based access control with Apache Sentry.

-- Filesystem-level - Encryption can be applied at the operating system file system level to cover some or all files in a volume.
+can be applied at the Linux operating system file system level to cover all files in a

 - Network-level - Encryption can be applied to encrypt data just before it gets sent across a network and to decrypt it as soon as it is received.
 In Hadoop this means coverage for data sent from client user interfaces as well as service-to-service communication like remote procedure calls (RPCs).
-This protection is available now on virtually all transmissions within the Hadoop ecosystem using industry-standard protocols such as SSL/TLS.
+This protection uses industry-standard protocols such as SSL/TLS.

 Cloudera Management Service